Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

     ## final  value 1604.602903
     ## converged

-When the model produces a probability of an individual being delinquent on payments, we will have to decide at what probability we conclude that that individual will indeed be delinquent.
-Determination of this probability value (decision threshold) is extremely important to the effectiveness of the model.
+When the model produces a probability of an individual being **90+DPD**, we will have to decide at what probability we conclude that that individual will be **90+DPD**.
+The value chosen has great impact on the accuracy of the model.

 ## Fitting The Model

-**decision threshold:** The probability value for which a customer is concluded will be **90+ DPD** when the model produces a probability that the customer will be **90+ DPD** greater than or equal to it.
+**decision threshold:** The minimum probability value that a customer will be **90+ DPD** produced by the model at which it is concluded that the customer will be **90+ DPD**.

-Since the outcome of delinquency is known in our testing data, we can directly compare the model’s predicted delinquency outcome against the actual delinquency outcome to evaluate the accuracy of our model.
-As well, how our set decision threshold effects the accuracy of the model.
+Since the outcome of whether or not there will be late payments is known in our testing data, we can directly compare the model’s predicted outcome with the actual outcome to evaluate the accuracy of our model.
+As well, we can evaluate the impact of our decision threshold on the models accuracy.

-To determine this **decision threshold**, we evaluate the model on our testing data, our testing data originated from the same data set as our training data.
-However, since the testing data was not included in producing the model, the accuracy of this evaluation will have direct implications to the models accuracy applied to future data.
+As we evaluate the model on our testing data which was not included in the data used to produce the model, the accuracy of these results will have implications on the accuracy of the model being evaluated on future data.
+Likewise the decision threshold accuracy found from this evaluation will have similar implications.

 ``` r
 (head(test,5))